Symphonic Variations (Dvořák): Background

+The Symphonic Variations were written between 6 August and 28 September 1877.

 Supposedly, the work was a response to a challenge from a friend to write variations on a theme that seemed impossible for that purpose.
 Dvořák chose the third of his set of three part-songs for unaccompanied male voices (Sborové písně pro mužské hlasy), B. 66, titled "Huslař", or "Já jsem huslař" ("The fiddler", or "I am a fiddler"; text by Adolf Heyduk - the other two songs were from Moravian folk poetry).
 The three songs were written in mid-January 1877 and first performed on 4 March.
 The third song is in ternary form (ABA), where the lengths of the phrases are 7, 6, and 7 bars.
 But far from being impossible as a subject of variations, the theme turned out to be exceptionally well suited for that purpose.

-The Symphonic Variations were written between 6 August and 28 September 1877.
 The work was first performed in the Žofín concert hall in Prague on 2 December 1877, by the Provisional Theatre [Prozatímní divadlo] Orchestra, under conductor Ludevít Procházka.
 The occasion was a charity concert to raise money for the construction of a church in Prague's Smíchov district, and, although the audience liked the piece, there was no press coverage of it.
 Also, Dvořák's publishers were not interested in the work.
 Doubly discouraged, he put it aside for ten years, concentrating on other projects.